CogitoNTNU/StyleGan/README.md

 The current h5 files take up around 50GB of space for 512x512 resolution!
 So we will rather give the steps to how you can train your own version.

-* First you need to install python
+* First you need to install python.
+3.6 and 3.7 is proven to work.
+Other python versions are used at your own risk

 * Run pip install -r requirements.txt in the project folder.
 This will install all the required libraries.